ujjwalguptaofficial/fortjs-doc/docs/authentication/passport/passport-jwt.md

 # Passport JWT Authentication

-So far, we've utilized sessions for user persistence, but an alternative is JWT Authentication, offering stateless persistence.
+So far, we've utilized **sessions** for user persistence, but an alternative is **JWT Authentication**, offering stateless persistence.
 To implement this, we employ the [JWT strategy](https://www.passportjs.org/packages/passport-jwt/).

 Let's install the strategy and register it -